Complete 5-Day Itinerary of Things to Do in Istanbul

 Are you planning a trip to Istanbul?
 Look no further.
 Here you will find a complete itinerary of things to do in Istanbul for a 5-day trip.
 Istanbul is a truly cosmopolitan city and a bridge between West and East.
 The hospitality of its people and the beautiful architecture will make you want to pack your life and move here.

 However, if you only have a few days in this city, let’s make the best out of them!
-I included some of the most instagrammable places in Istanbul, and all of them are a must-see.
+I also included some of the most instagrammable places in Istanbul, and all of them are a must-see.

 Istanbul is divided by the narrow waterway known as the Bosphorus.
 The city embraces its combination of European and Asian cultures and it is easy to perceive the contrasts.

-If this is not your first time in the city, you may want to check out non-touristy things to do in Istanbul.
+If this is not your first time in the city, you may also want to check out non-touristy things to do in Istanbul.